janyksteenbeek/gitcloner/README.md

 - Automatically creates mirror repositories when new repositories are created
 - Syncs repositories on push events to the default branch
+- One-time import of repositories using the CLI
 - Supports mirroring to:
   - Gitea
   - GitHub